dezmediah/dezmediah.github.io/_projects/1_project.md

 ---
-layout: project
+layout: page
-title: "Generative Poetry"
+title: project 1
+description: a project with a background image and giscus comments
+img: assets/img/poems.png
+importance: 1
 category: work
-importance: 1
-image: /assets/images/poems.png
+giscus_comments: true
 ---

 These are two electronic poems I wrote, which were published in the journal *Always Crashing* in Fall 2021.
 To read them now, click below.
 Poems will automatically re-generate every 15 seconds, or you can refresh the page to read another version.